-At our studio, we do things the old-fashioned way.
-We make all our shapes by hand using a variety of techniques, including the classic potter's wheel.
-We have uploaded videos of this to show the process from raw clay to the finished clay piece called the "bisque".
-We then paint each and every piece freehand - we do not use any machinery or decals.
+At our studio, we paint our ceramics the old-fashioned way.
+We paint each and every piece freehand - we do not use any machinery or decals.
 The only modern elements we use are our kilns and the high-tech paints and glazes.
 All the modern glazes we use are foodsafe for lead and cadmium.

-We also make three items in refractory clay - our Cookable Tagine (in 12" and 8" sizes) and our Cookable Stew Pots (3.5 liter).
+We make our Cookable Tagine (in 12" and 9" sizes) with refractory clay.
 Refractory clay means the item can be placed directly on the stovetop at low temperature for slow cooking.
 Our tagines are ideal for preparing authentic North African cuisine which is considered to be one of the healthiest and most delicious in the world.
-We have also found that the slow cooking translates well to classic dishes around the world such as Pot Roast, Thai curries, Stuffed Vegetables with Rice, and much, much more.
-Visit our facebook page for new and unique recipes as we make our way toward publishing a Le Souk Ceramique cookbook.
+We have also found that the slow cooking translates well to classic dishes around the world such as roasts, Thai curries, stuffed vegetables with rice, and much, much more.
+Visit our Facebook page for new and unique recipes as we make our way toward publishing a Le Souk Ceramique cookbook.

 We invite you to watch our videos and take a virtual tour of our studio and see our production techniques.
 We are proud of our talented employees and our excellent working conditions and if you do find yourself visiting Tunisia, you would be most welcome to visit our studio.
-If you are in the Seattle area, please come visit us on beautiful Whidbey Island.
+If you are in the Seattle area, please come visit our US distribution center on beautiful Whidbey Island.

 Tunisia is the northernmost country in Africa, nestled just across the Mediterranean Sea from Italy.
 With a warm climate and a long and gentle coastline, Tunisia, for over 2000 years, has witnessed the passage of Phoenicians, Romans, Vandals, Byzantines, Turks, Italians, Spanish and French and others.
 They came as fugitives and adventurers, to conquer and claim, as warriors and missionaries, traders and farmers, each leaving behind a part of their culture.
 Tunisia now has a modern, Western-oriented outlook.